doczjs/docz/core/gatsby-theme-docz/README.md

 ### Customizing components

-Components shadowing is one of the best things included in the new Gatsby theme feature, with it is possible to replace theme files just by creating your own file following a file naming convetion.
+Components shadowing is one of the best things included in the new Gatsby theme feature, with it is possible to replace theme files just by creating your own file following a file naming convention.

 Example: If you're using our `gatsby-theme-docz` which has a `Header` component located at `src/components/Header/index.js` you can override the component by creating `src/gatsby-theme-docz/components/Header/index.js`.
 Cool right?

 ### Adding your logo

 So, now that you know about how component shadowing works on Gatsby themes, if you don't want to override the entire `<Header>` component but just change your logo inside it, your can shadow the `<Logo>` component used in the header just by creating your own at `src/gatsby-theme-docz/components/Logo/index.js`

 ```js
 // src/gatsby-theme-docz/components/Logo/index.js